Warren1001/MrLlamaSCStreamInfo/MvSOptions.md

 - `Drop Stash` Forces Llama to drop every item in his stash.
 - `Drop Equipped` Forces Llama to drop every item currently equipped.
 	- With the above two options and the various drop item punishments, this means that Llama's inventory is completely safe from being targeted by item removal donations.
 However, this limits the amount of potions he can carry, forcing him to town more often.

-### **Help Llama Options**
-- These are the traitor options.
 - `Guardian Angel` An overlay with background music that lasts for roughly 3 minutes.
 During this time, all punishments are delayed until the end of Guardian Angel.
 Save and Quits will not activate until after Guardian Angel ends.
 Llama can use skill points obtained from leveling up while Guardian Angel is active.
 Each time it is used, the price is increased by 5$.
 It is common to inflate the price early on.

+### **Help Llama Options**
+- These are the traitor options.
+- (Not Confirmed) Llama gets to choose the help he wants, rather than having it roll.
 - `Help Llama` Gives Llama an option to take half a duration from the maximum time of any punishment.
 He can reserve these.
 Two Help Llamas will remove 1 punishment entirely.
 Rules for this vary.
 Llama usually only ever uses these for Wheel punishments.
 Llama rarely, if ever, uses them for the Separate punishments.
-- There are more options here that I am too lazy to currently figure out.
+- (Needs Work) `Runes` Llama can take some runes from PlugY stash.
+The runes allowed, how many, or other rules are not known.
+- (Needs Work) `Gold` Llama can take gold from PlugY stash.
+Each difficulty increase allows him to take more.
+The amount allowed to take is unknown.
+- Other options may exist that are not recorded.

 ### **Time/Sum Options**
 - `Shame Cap`
 	- Shame Cap is a IRL Llama hat that looks like a Camel and an edited ingame item with negative stats.
 The Shame Cap takes away Run/Walk, Cast Rate, Vitality, All Resistances, and Light Radius.
 It gives Energy.
 	- `Wear Shame Cap` From dollar donations, which includes subscriptions, Llama is forced to wear the Shame Cap for 10 minutes once the bar is filled.
 If the Shame Cap is already on, the timer is increased by 10 minutes.
 	- `Upgrade Shame Cap` From bit donations, all stats present on the Shame Cap get increased once the bar is filled.
 More are added eventually.
-- `Negative Split on Timer` If Llama gets a negative split on a timer (Red in color) in comparison to the previous MvS character run, Llama must do 20 situps and pushups.
+- (Possibly Retired) `Negative Split on Timer` If Llama gets a negative split on a timer (Red in color) in comparison to the previous MvS character run, Llama must do 20 situps and pushups.
 - `Big Wheel` Every hour, the big wheel is rolled to change the prices of the Gear, Llama, and Game wheels.
 They will be randomly assigned $5, $8, and $12.
 There is one option which will set all three wheels to $5.

 ### **Unlisted Options**